 A Quick Reminder: You are unlikely to ever recoup the cost of a new loose diamond or piece of diamond jewelry.
 While unfortunate, it’s the sad truth of modern commercial diamonds.
 The best thing you can do is simply try to limit your loss.

-With this in mind, a private individual can be a great way to move a loose diamond or piece of diamond jewelry on and maximize your resale value.
+With this in mind, a private individual can be a great way to move a loose diamond or piece of diamond jewelry on and maximize your resale value, putting this method on the list for the best place to sell a diamond ring.
 When selling to a private individual, make sure that you are not liable for charging or reporting sales tax, or, if you are, make sure you do so accordingly.

 In addition, we again warn you to be careful in regards to your personal safety.
 As well you can imagine, it can be potentially dangerous to sell a high-value piece to someone you don’t know.
 That said, we estimate you should be safe if you are selling a diamond within your social circle to a friend of a friend.